|Rank||Team||League||Score||Schedule Rank||BCS Rank|

+LSU had the toughest opponent, and Wisconsin the easiest.
 Meanwhile, LSU had the closest win, Wisconsin the most convincing.
 Honestly, all three wins were very unimpressive.
 The model doesn't think there's a huge difference here, balancing margin and difficulty.
 You may disagree, but I think it's fair to call it:

 LSU ~ Stanford ~ Wisconsin (~ means about equal)

 Next, let's look at the 2nd worst of each team's home wins.
 Again, this isn't going to be particularly controversial, though you can argue